mikasmart/moodle-report_benchmark/README.md

 * To the [Moodle community](https://moodle.org/) and specially the [reviewers](https://moodle.org/mod/forum/discuss.php?d=335357)
 * To Nicolas Martignoni, for help, time and perspective
-* To Jean Fruitet, for help, time and traduction
+* To Jean Fruitet, for help, time and translation
 * To [Martin Dougiamas](https://en.wikipedia.org/wiki/Martin_Dougiamas), for giving us Moodle

 ## Benchmark records